aggarwaldimpu/WalkingPattern_Analysis/README.md

 # Reproducible Research Course Project 1
-Course Project 1 for Reproducible Research, part of Data Science Specialization by John Hopkins University on Coursera
+Course Project 1 for Reproducible Research, part of Data Science Specialization by John Hopkins University on Coursera.
+The purpose of this project is to demonstrate my ability to perform data analysis, and report my findings in a reproducible fashion.

 ## Introduction